Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 **(3)** are 70% homozygous for the other parent.
 Although BB windows are usually an AB window that was miscalled, but if it is at such high percentage, The indivdual is probably bad.

-I then made a new direcotry, copied all the files, and deleted all the indivduals I exluded from the above critera.
+I then made a new directory, copied all the files, and deleted all the individuals I excluded from the above criteria.
 I name this directory "1A_refAlt_filtered.
 After that, I ran the R script using this filtered directory.
 This is why the script did not pick up any bad individuals, just bad windows.

 Also, I ran this R script in the cluster's R line by line rather than a job like step 8.